XeEoNAlli/Skils.web/README.md

 erm hi
 i kinda new to github pages and yea

-## skils is just a test erm yea
-If you want to fork or use the website idk let me know at: eearboot@gmail.com
+### If you want to sugges or help me with anything let me know
-And mak sur to give cred to me.
+eearboot@gmail.com